 - Any other support deemed appropriate by the board that does not breach core principles (e.g. financial gain)

-- Coordinate and collaborate with other organisations to lobby for better libel laws, anti-SLAPP laws, etc
+- Coordinate and collaborate with other organizations to lobby for better libel laws, anti-SLAPP laws, etc